brittanyjat/3.2/README.md

     - Had a problem with the front end running on the back end port which made the auth Redirect not want to work.
 Solved it by renaming the port variable in the .env file

 ### February 21, 2018
-1. Could not get Auth0 redirect to work and display correct route. :/
+1. Could not get Auth0 redirect to work and display correct route. :rage:
     - I switched from Hashrouter to BrowserRouter which somehow did the trick.